learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management/Product_Management_vs_Product_Ownership.md

 | Prioritize features. | Highlights needs for the development of a team. |
 | Product roadmap. | Backlog, epics, and user stories. |

-Basically, product managers are strategic, while product owners are more tactical.
+Basically, PMs are strategic, while POs are more tactical.
 There are some similarities between both roles.
 For example, they guide the product through the development process and work with several of the same teams across the organization.

 In some cases, a PO might take on some of the more strategic roles of a PM, and vice versa.
-But in a prototypical agile organization, the team will have both product owners and product managers, each responsible for some variation of the functions listed above.
+But in a prototypical agile organization, the team will have both POs and PMs, each responsible for some variation of the functions listed above.

-In that sense, a product owner is a type of product manager -more tactical, more internal-facing- who helps keep the product's progress on track in an agile organization.
+In that sense, a PO is a type of PM - more tactical, more internal-facing - who helps keep the product's progress on track in an agile organization.

+It is important to note that there is often an overlap between PO's and PM's.
+In fact, they often get misnamed in start-up companies where a PM can take on the role of PO or vice versa.
+Product Management is a relatively new field, which is why many are trying to find their footing with the correct naming conventions.

 ## Additional Resources